defold/extension-camera/README.md

     local info = camera.get_info()
     print("width", info.width)
     print("height", info.height)

 ## camera.get_frame()

 Retrieves the camera pixel buffer
 This buffer has one stream named "rgb", and is of type buffer.VALUE_TYPE_UINT8 and has the value count of 1

     self.cameraframe = camera.get_frame()

+# Credits

+The android version was based on the code from: https://github.com/necula/native-camera